krasserm/krasserm.github.io/_posts/2018-03-19-gaussian-processes.md

 ### Effect of kernel parameters and noise parameter

 The following example shows the effect of kernel parameters $l$ and $\sigma_f$ as well as the noise parameter $\sigma_y$.
 Higher $l$ values lead to smoother functions and therefore to coarser approximations of the training data.
-Lower $l$ values make functions more wiggly with wide confidence intervals between training data points. $\sigma_f$ controls the vertical variation of functions drawn from the GP.
-This can be seen by the wide confidence intervals outside the training data region in the right figure of the second row. $\sigma_y$ represents the amount of noise in the training data.
+Lower $l$ values make functions more wiggly with wide uncertainty regions between training data points. $\sigma_f$ controls the vertical variation of functions drawn from the GP.
+This can be seen by the wide uncertainty regions outside the training data region in the right figure of the second row. $\sigma_y$ represents the amount of noise in the training data.
 Higher $\sigma_y$ values make more coarse approximations which avoids overfitting to noisy data.

 ```python